qarmin/czkawka/instructions/Instruction.md

 To open folder containing selected file, just click twice on it with right mouse button.

+To invert a selection of files, click on a file with the middle mouse button and it will invert the selection of the other files in the same group.

 ## CLI
 Czkawka CLI frontend is great to automate some tasks like removing empty directories.